Andrew Greenberg, DMD, promotes healthy smiles with dental implants

 For those who have lost all of their teeth, or had them removed, the most common restoration has been full dentures.
 The development of dental implants is making life easier and far more enjoyable for people with conventional dentures.
 Implants, which are inserted directly into jawbone, create the perfect foundation on which a denture appliance can be affixed.
 With this structure, containing four to six implants, dentures become so stable that all sorts of foods can be enjoyed without concern over comfort or stability.

 Tooth replacement is an important journey.
 Understanding this, we work with our patients to meet their individual needs, promoting healthy smiles through appropriate treatment.
 If you require tooth replacement, we have solutions that will work for the long-term.

-Contact us today for your visit at Mouth Carolina Dentistry.
+Contact us today for your visit at Mouth Carolina Dentistry, PA.

 Mouth Carolina Dentistry, PA - Dr. Andrew Greenberg